theAKBhub/Capstone/README.md

 Copyright (c) 2019 Aditi Bhattacharya.
 All rights reserved.

 This project was submitted by Aditi Bhattacharya (project owner and author) as part of the Android Developer Nanodegree course at Udacity.
+As per Udacity's "Honor Code and Community Code of Conduct", all submissions must be the student's own work to avoid plagiarism.

-As per Udacity's Honor Code and Community Code of Conduct, all submissions must be the student's own work to avoid plagiarism.
-Hence reproduction/submission of part or all of this project for Udacity or a similar training institution, or using/distributing this project for commercial reasons is prohibited  under all circumstances.
+Hence, reproduction/submission of part or all of this project for Udacity or a similar training institution, or using/distributing this project for commercial reasons is prohibited  under all circumstances.